project-allocator/project-allocator/README.md

 ```bash
 ./scripts/setup_prod.sh
 ```

+Make sure you have the necessary dependencies if the script prompts you to install them.

 When it prompts "Do you already have an empty Wayfinder workspace (y/n)?", type "n", and it will ask you for the necessary information and create a new workspace for you.
 Note that the workspace name must consist of 2-5 alphanumeric characters and must be unique within the Wayfinder cluster.